Penile replantation, complication management, and technique refinement | Canada Hyperbarics Skip to main content

 Canadian Relevance

 The study authors are not Canadian, and the research was not conducted in Canada.
-This study does not discuss hyperbaric oxygen therapy for a Health Canada-recognized indication.
+This study does not discuss hyperbaric oxygen therapy for a Health Canada-recognised indication.
 Therefore, no direct Canadian connection is identified.

 Study Limitations